Whitepaper 'FinOps and cost management for Kubernetes'

 Let’s start with the fact that AWS offers more than 200 services, some of which can be used interchangeably and have different price tags.
 For instance, EC2 (Elastic Compute Cloud), a service that provides compute capacity in the cloud, has numerous instance families and types with different costs.
 And let us remind you that compute is one of three fundamental cost drivers with Amazon, along with storage and outbound data transfer.

 Then, like any other cloud service, AWS is flexible and scalable.
-It is made possible by introducing new services in Amazon’s product lineup and providing horizontal and vertical scaling features by default.
-However, without proper management and under certain conditions that involve architectural changes or atypical usage scenarios, it can come costly, especially for pricing models without commitment (more about that later).
+It is possible by introducing new services in Amazon’s product lineup and providing default horizontal and vertical scaling features.
+However, without proper management and under certain conditions that involve architectural changes or atypical usage scenarios, it can become costly, especially for pricing models without commitment (more about that later).

 4(+1) AWS pricing models